What is personal counseling?

 How is student confidentiality protected?

-If you're afraid you can't avoid hurting yourself or someone else, get help immediately, no matter the time of day or night.
-Call Penn State Beaver Police Services at 724-773-3888.
+If you're afraid you're going to hurt yourself or someone else, get help immediately, no matter the time of day or night.
+For help, call Penn State Beaver Police Services at 724-773-3888.
 If using a campus phone, call the Beaver campus police at extension 3888.

 Students who experience a psychological and/or emotional crisis often need immediate help and intervention.
 Examples of serious crises include:

 - Suicidal or homicidal thoughts or impulses